No matter how successful we are now, we were all once amateur bloggers.

 They usually don’t bring much value to your readers nor do they allow you to engage and give to your readers in the best way possible.

 Instead, I suggest for people to create their own product and services to serve their community better.
-This means either creating 1:1 coaching programs, your own online courses and ebooks, organizing live events, etc.
+This means either getting 1:1 clients, creating your own online courses and writing your own ebooks, organizing live events, etc.

 Here are the 11 amateur mistakes once again: